Eximchain/weyl-web3-client/README.md

 # weyl-client
 Tiny npm package which gives a configured interface to our WeylGov contract.
+For convenience, it also has a `isBlockMaker` method to check against the core BlockVoting contract.

 Usage is dead simple, require the constructor function and call it with your `HttpProvider` URL: